worker-tools/json-stream/README.md

 **JSON Stream** largely consists of old Node libraries that have been modified to work in Worker Runtimes and the browser.
 Currently they are not "integrated", for example specifying a specific JSON Path does not limit the amount of parsing the parser does.

+The stringification implementation, which is original, relies heavily on async generators, which are "slow" but they made the implementation easy and quick to implement.

+**JSON Stream** heavily relies on [`TransformStream`](https://developer.mozilla.org/en-US/docs/Web/API/TransformStream), which has only recently shipped in Chrome & Safari and is still behind a flag in Firefox.
+However, the latest version of Deno and Cloudflare Workers support it (might require compatibility flags in CF Workers).

 ## Appendix
 ### To ReadableStream Function